Home > Products > Check Valve

 FAQ

-Q1.What is the best type of check valve for high-flow industrial pipelines?
+Q1.What is the best type of check valves for high-flow industrial pipelines?

-For high-flow industrial applications, the swing check valve is often the preferred choice due to its low pressure drop and ability to handle large volumes efficiently.
+For high-flow industrial applications, the swing check valves are often the preferred choice due to its low pressure drop and ability to handle large volumes efficiently.
 It's commonly used in water treatment plants, oil pipelines, and HVAC systems.

 Q2.Can I use a spring-loaded check valve for compressed air systems?